-Figure 10: Betatron tunes of the collider ring as a function of relative momentum.
+Figure 10: Betatron tunes of the collider ring as a function of relative momentum with two families of sextupoles in the arcs.

 Since the strongest quadrupoles and sextupoles are positioned at the highest beta functions in the FFS, naturally the IR contains many high-order aberrations.
 We compute the third-order and fourth-order driving terms in the collider.
 The cancellation of the resonances at third-order remains intact.
 But the fourth-order resonance driving terms become much larger as shown in Fig. 11.
 Clearly, the aberrations in the IR are dominant in the entire ring.
 The source of the fourth-order aberration are the kinematic terms from the perturbation expansion of the Hamiltonian.